 We employ a Children’s and Youth Development Worker through our partnership Mission Initiative Newcastle East (MINE).

-Our Youth Worker, David, helps the Churches in the East End of Newcastle to create safe spaces for children and young people to flourish and explore faith.
+This Youth Worker helps the Churches in the East End of Newcastle to create safe spaces for children and young people to flourish and explore faith.
 He coordinates and develops activities such as drop-in youth clubs, detached youth work, holiday clubs and evangelistic events.
 He challenges and enables our Churches to welcome and include children and young people, give them a voice and encourage them in leadership skills.

 Youth Café is a weekly drop-in based in Raby Cross in Byker.
 Young people can come and play games, do crafts and have a snack.
 The Café has been going for over 5 years and is a popular hub for young people to hang out in.

 Youth Café Extra (YCX) began in 2016 as a way for secondary school aged young people to have their own space.